LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 ## Development Roadmap :nut_and_bolt:

-**Note**: All of our milestones do not deliver any server side programs.
-We will continousely deploy our smart contracts to testnet and our frontend to hosting platforms (like Netlify).
-As such there is no need for Dockerfiles to test our deliverables.
+**Note**: All of our milestones do not deliver any server-side programs.
+We will continuously deploy our smart contracts to testnet and our frontend to hosting platforms (like Netlify).
+As such, there is no need for Dockerfiles to test our deliverables.

 ### Overview